Last updated: ET

 - Active storm tracking and hurricane watches and warnings - United States’ National Hurricane Center

 The Dominican Republic is located in an active seismic zone.
-Earthquakes can occur, while tremors occur regularly across the country.
+Tremors occur from time to time.

 Santo Domingo - Embassy of Canada